 - Remove from heat, allow to cool for 10 minutes

-- Strip off all the soft tissues from the bones as best as you can to later add to soups
+- The soft tissues from the bones can be collected and added to soups later

 Bone broth soup recipe

 In case of a leaky gut or other digestive disorders, avoid fibrous vegetables such as cabbage and celery.

-Bone broths are very diverse and can be adapted to mosts tastes.
-We never seem to get tired of them.
-And consuming them brings many health benefits.
+Bone broth recipes are very diverse and can be adapted to mosts tastes.
+We never seem to get tired of them, especially because consuming them brings so many health benefits.